remvst/knight/README.md

 > The Syldavian army is outnumbered and outmatched.
 >
 > One lone soldier decides to take on the emperor himself.

+**Path To Glory** is my entry for 2023's [JS13K](https://js13kgames.com/) competition.

+The game is a beat 'em up where you fight waves of enemies until you reach the final boss.

 ## Build